Dear reader of ADxS.org, please excuse the disruption.

 Red Korean ginseng protected the blood-brain barrier and protected - probably by reducing oxidative processes - against dopaminergic neuronal damage in the striatum in a Parkinson’s model.4 One hypothesis is that this could be caused by ginsenosides2

-Gintonin appears to regulate dopamine transmission in PC12 cells and alleviate MPTP-induced motor impairments by increasing TH levels in the striatum.5 In addition, gintonin appears to reduce synuclein in the substantia nigra and striatum and thereby have a neuroprotective effect on dopamine neurons, which would be helpful in Parkinson’s .6
+Gintonin appears to regulate dopamine transmission in PC12 cells and alleviate MPTP-induced motor impairments by increasing TH levels in the striatum.5 In addition, gintonin appears to reduce synuclein in the substantia nigra and striatum and thus have a neuroprotective effect on dopamine neurons, which would be helpful in Parkinson’s .6

 However, these mechanisms cannot simply be transferred to ADHD.